 And while growth in numbers and reputation is wonderful, we are not satisfied with this success.
 We want more.

 In fall 2011, we celebrated the construction and opening of the $52.8 million and 110,000-square-foot Griffin Hall, home of NKU's College of Informatics.
-In 2008, we opened our $37 million, 144,000-square-foot student union building, as well as The Bank of Kentucky Center, a $60 million, 9,400-seat arena for basketball games and other events.
+In 2008, we opened our $37 million, 144,000-square-foot student union building, as well as BB&T Arena at Northern Kentucky University, a $60 million, 9,400-seat arena for basketball games and other events.
 The student union has been named in honor of long-time NKU president Dr James Votruba and his wife, Rachel.

 It is the best time to be a part of NKU.